Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 26 Mei 2025 22.28.51 UTC
+- WIB: Senin, 26 Mei 2025 23.33.16 UTC
-- WITA: Senin, 26 Mei 2025 23.28.51 UTC
+- WITA: Selasa, 27 Mei 2025 00.33.16 UTC
-- WIT: Selasa, 27 Mei 2025 00.28.51 UTC
+- WIT: Selasa, 27 Mei 2025 01.33.16 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: inspirational
+Kategori: technology